8.4 Promoting culture and cultural participation

 Disseminating information on cultural opportunities

-Dissemination of culture-related programmes for young people mainly takes part in the currently existing infrastructure of community culture, public education and Integrated Community Service Spaces.
-The role of the Petőfi Cultural Agency (Petőfi Kulturális Ügynökség) has to be emphasised also here, mostly in relation with its activities in the field of popular culture, for example by operating the Hungarian Popular Cultural Repository (Magyar Popkulturális Értéktár) that aims to raise the awareness of the Hungarian popular music scene at a museological level.
+Dissemination of culture-related programmes for young people mainly takes part in the current infrastructure of community culture, public education and community cultural institutions.
+The role of the Petőfi Cultural Agency (Petőfi Kulturális Ügynökség) has to be also emphasised here, mostly in relation to its activities in the field of popular culture, for example by operating the Hungarian Popular Cultural Repository (Magyar Popkulturális Értéktár) that aims to raise the awareness of the Hungarian popular music scene at a museological level.
 Moreover, the Office of the Creative Europe Programme also offers information on certain cultural events.

 Knowledge of cultural heritage amongst young people